benank/puppeteer-at-home/README.md

 sudo apt install chromium-browser
 ```
 3. Install [nvm](https://github.com/nvm-sh/nvm).
 After installing, run this command: `nvm install v22` to install NodeJS 22.
-3. Follow [this guide](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to create a Cloudflare Tunnel.
+4. Follow [this guide](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to create a Cloudflare Tunnel.
 For environment, choose `Debian -> arm64-bit`, and then copy and run the commands from the **Install and run a connector** section, which should look something like the ones below:
 ```bash
 curl -L --output cloudflared.deb https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-arm64.deb &&
 sudo dpkg -i cloudflared.deb &&
 sudo cloudflared service install YOUR_TOKEN_HERE
 ```
-4. After installing and configuring `cloudflared` with the above commands, you should see it reporting as healthy on the Cloudflare dashboard.
+5. After installing and configuring `cloudflared` with the above commands, you should see it reporting as healthy on the Cloudflare dashboard.
-5. Now add two public hostnames to your tunnel on the dashboard:
+6. Now add two public hostnames to your tunnel on the dashboard:
  - Hostname 1:
     - Subdomain: anything, such as `puppeteer`
     - Domain: one of your domains
     - Service type: HTTP
-    - URL: `localhost:3000`
+    - Service URL: `localhost:3000`

  - Hostname 2:
     - Subdomain: anything (different than the above), like `puppeteer-ws`
     - Domain: one of your domains
     - Service type: HTTP
-    - URL: `localhost:3001`
+    - Service URL: `localhost:3001`

-6. Create a `.env` file with the following contents (fill out `AUTH_TOKEN` and `PUBLIC_DOMAIN` with your own):
+7. Create a `.env` file with the following contents (fill out `AUTH_TOKEN` and `PUBLIC_DOMAIN` with your own):
 ```
 AUTH_TOKEN="RANDOM_TOKEN"
 PORT=3000